S-7mza/project-predictive-template/README.md

-Project Dashboard Template
+Predictive Analysis Project Template

 Purpose

 How to use
+ - For a guided tour of the structure, start with `docs/PLAYBOOK_ONBOARDING_GUIDE.md`.

 High-level architecture
-- `web/` – Single-page "Dashboard Project Playbook" UI (open `web/index.html` in a browser).
-This is the main entry point for managers, business, and engineers.
+- `web/` – Single-page "Predictive Analysis Project Playbook" UI (open `web/index.html` in a browser).
+This is the main entry point for managers, business, data scientists, and ML engineers.
 - `templates/WORKSHOP_DETAILED_SESSION_PLAN.csv` – Single source of truth for all workshops (id, timing, participants, priority, deliverables).
 - `communication/COMM_0X_*.md` – Per-workshop communication plans (email templates, reminders, best-practice checklists).
 - `docs/`, `deliverables/`, `workshops/`, `agile/`, `templates/`, `follow_up/`, `scripts/` – Content libraries referenced from the web UI.

 How to use for a new project
-- Copy this folder per new project.
+- Copy this folder per new predictive analysis project.
 - Update the high-level context in `docs/PROJECT_BRIEF.md`, `docs/PROJECT_CHARTER (C).md`, and `docs/PROJECT_PLAN (C).md`.
 - Adapt `templates/WORKSHOP_DETAILED_SESSION_PLAN.csv` with your actual dates, priorities, and participants.
 - Open `web/index.html` in a browser and use the UI as the primary playbook to navigate artifacts, workshops, and comms.